 Product brochures are a big part of the company’s output and, before long, I was taking the reigns on the design and composition of the brochures – two at once at one point.

-Aside from the brochures, other print items I would be responsible for were the destination guides or mini inserts (a series of branded flyers for a resort or hotel chain, for example).
+Aside from the brochures, other print items I would be responsible for were the destination guides, direct mail items, recruitment ads and mini inserts (a series of branded flyers for a resort or hotel chain, for example).
 Digital items I would regularly design include itineraries, which were a new item I had control over and went down very well with the TCs, as well as social media posts and some video editing.

 The conference I mentioned earlier is the company’s flagship event which attracted around 2,000 guests and suppliers.
 I was tasked with designing several banners, signs and presentations used at the event as well as assisting with the overall theming.
 I was also part of the team that helped set the event up as well as liasing with print companies about installations and large scale prints and the AV team for digital displays.